 Alternate Career Options

 General Office Clerk

 A general office clerk handles routine administrative or clerical tasks in an office, such as photocopying, answering telephones, sorting mail, making appointments, typing and filing documents, handling activities like making travel arrangements for senior employees, and generally providing information to coworkers or outside visitors, vendors or related contacts.
 General office clerks are typically high school graduates who have completed on-the-job training.
-According to the BLS, jobs in this field are expected to increase 3% from 2014-2024.
-General office clerks earned median pay of $29,580 in 2015, per the BLS.
+According to the BLS, jobs in this field are expected to decrease 1% from 2016-2026.
+General office clerks earned median pay of $31,500 in 2017, per the BLS.

 A bookkeeping clerk keeps track of financial credits and debits to company accounts, otherwise thought of as the money coming in and the money going out.
 Bookkeeping clerks may get bank deposits ready, prepare financial reports for supervisors, and handle payroll tasks.
-Employment requirements can vary but most bookkeeping clerks are high school graduates; some may have completed postsecondary accounting classes.
+Employment requirements can vary, but most bookkeeping clerks are high school graduates; some may have completed postsecondary accounting classes.
 On-the-job training is common.
 Bookkeepers with enough work experience and a willingness to sit for an exam can earn professional certification.
-The BLS reports that jobs for bookkeepers are expected to decrease 8% from 2014-2024; the median salary for this job was $37,250 in 2015.
+The BLS reports that jobs for bookkeepers are expected to decrease 1% from 2016-2026; the median salary for this job was $39,240 in 2017.